 Instructor: Katie Lahue

 Katie Lahue has been a music therapist for 10 years working in a variety of settings including skilled nursing, school settings, inpatient and residential mental health, and private practice.
 The majority of Lahue’s career has been spent in the pediatric medical setting.
-She now has the privilege and honor of managing a team of almost 20 expressive therapists across several pediatric medical and behavioral health sites and developing expressive therapies programs to meet the needs of pediatric patients.
+She now has the privilege and honor of managing a team of almost 20 expressive therapists across several pediatric medical and behavioral health sites and developing expressive therapy programs to meet the needs of pediatric patients.
 Lahue studied undergraduate music therapy and music education and completed a master’s in music therapy and clinical mental health counseling.